Deep dive into document chunking approaches for RAG: fixed-size, semantic, recursive, and their impact on retrieval quality.

-Imagine trying to find a specific recipe in a massive cookbook library.
-If you just search for "flour", you'll get thousands of pages.
-If you search for "chocolate cake", you want the specific page with the recipe, not the entire book it's in, nor just the line saying "2 cups flour".
-You need a chunk of text that is complete enough to be useful but specific enough to be relevant.
+Imagine searching for a specific recipe in a massive cookbook library.
+If you search for "chocolate cake," you don't want the entire book, just the page with the recipe.
+But you also don't want just the line "2 cups of flour."
+You need a "chunk" of text that's complete enough to be useful but specific enough to be relevant.
+This is the core challenge of chunking: breaking down large documents into smaller pieces for an AI to search through.

-This is the most common and simplest strategy.
+This is the simplest and most common strategy.
 It ignores the document's structure and simply slices the text into windows of tokens.
-An overlap window is crucial to ensure that sentences or concepts cut off at the boundary of one chunk are preserved in the next.
-Without overlap, relevant context at chunk boundaries is completely lost, which can critically impair downstream generation.
+An overlap window is crucial to ensure that sentences or concepts cut off at a chunk boundary are preserved in the next.
+Without overlap, relevant context at chunk boundaries is completely lost, which can significantly impair downstream generation.

 The following function demonstrates this approach.
 It takes a raw string, a tokenizer, and size parameters, and returns a list of string chunks.
 Notice how the loop steps forward by chunk_size - overlap to ensure continuity between adjacent chunks.